New Year New Packaging, right?

 Now, it’s not just sustainable materials that will be popular in 2020 packaging trends, but natural and pastel colours are also coming back.
 Yes, we’re talking baby pinks and baby blues and the odd lilac.
 These pastels colours along with natural colours will make up a large proportion of colour branding decisions in 2020.
 It’s not the first time pastel colours have been popular so it will be interesting to see how this one develops this year.

 Also now that’s it’s 2020, we can expect to see some sort of ‘smart’ packaging making an appearance.
 How can you incorporate AI into packaging you ask?
-Well, this blog and video goes into detail about what we might expect, but essentially, technology now might be able to either help the product in some way i.e. remove moisture from it, or detect if the product is damaged in any way.
+Essentially, technology now might be able to either help the product in some way i.e. remove moisture from it, or detect if the product is damaged in any way.
 Whilst this won’t be mainstream for a while, we can expect to hear about some interesting solutions this year.

 A story to tell…